 Good quality photocopies of all documents will be taken.
-These will then be signed and dated by the person who has evidenced the originals, and the copy should state this - "originals seen, and identity confirmed"
+The originals will be returned to the candidates and the copies will be signed and dated by the person who has evidenced the originals and the copy should state this - "originals seen, and identity confirmed"

-- Successful Candidates: all documents will be stored securely on the employee file for audit and inspection purposes, including any relevant risk assessments. - Unsuccessful Candidates: all documents will be kept securely for no later than 6 months after the recruitment process has been concluded.
+- Successful Candidates: all c documents will be stored securely on the employee file for audit and inspection purposes, including any relevant risk assessments. - Unsuccessful Candidates: all documents will be kept securely for no later than 6 months after the recruitment process has been concluded.
 After which they will be destroyed securely.